visforvali/ws297y/discord.md

 Our priority is the privacy, security, and safety of the server.
 By joining, you are agreeing to these rules:

 - Be civil, respectful, and considerate towards other members.
-No hate speech or discriminatory language or behavior of any kind will be tolerated.
+No hate speech or discriminatory language or behavior of any kind will be tolerated
 - Server invitations are for this class only and are set to expire for the safety of our community.
-Never share an invite publicly.
+Never share an invite publicly
 - Keep everything said here confidential.
 Don't screenshot or share content without express permission.
-Anyone who does this will be banned and the content shared will be reported.
+Anyone who does this will be banned and the content shared will be reported
 - If you're made uncomfortable, bring your concerns to the facilitators and moderators.
-- Read member profiles before replying or DMing them, to make sure you're using their preferred pronouns and accommodating any listed access needs.
+- Read member profiles before replying or DMing them, to make sure you're using their preferred pronouns and accommodating any listed access needs
-- Don't spam channels or members' direct messages.
+- Don't spam channels or members' direct messages
 - Don't post age-restricted or obscene content (this includes text, images, or links featuring nudity, sex, hard violence, or anything else that's graphically disturbing).
-- Harassment, trolling, and malicious shitposting will not be tolerated.
+- Harassment, trolling, and malicious shitposting will not be tolerated
 - Communicate accessibly!
-Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html){:target="_blank"} for guidance); use alt-text and tone indicators (for guidance, check out [Alt Text as Poetry](https://alt-text-as-poetry.net/){:target="_blank"} and [Tone Indicators](https://toneindicators.carrd.co/#masterlist){:target="_blank"}); and enable Live Captioning on your OS/browser for captions in voice channels (Discord doesn't yet have built-in captioning).
+Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html){:target="_blank"} for guidance); use alt-text and tone indicators (for guidance, check out [Alt Text as Poetry](https://alt-text-as-poetry.net/){:target="_blank"} and [Tone Indicators](https://toneindicators.carrd.co/#masterlist){:target="_blank"}); and enable Live Captioning on your OS/browser for captions in voice channels (Discord doesn't yet have built-in captioning)
-- Call in people when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments.
+- Call in people when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments
 - Respond to me if I DM you with a concern.
-If you don't respond for a few days or if a safety concern doesn't get addressed, I might notify your advisor to make sure you're okay, or issue a warning or timeout until the situation can be resolved.
+If you don't respond for a few days or if a safety concern doesn't get addressed, I might notify your advisor to make sure you're okay, or issue a warning or timeout until the situation can be resolved

 ## Customizing Your Profile

 Your profile picture (PFP), username, and user settings (cogwheel icon ⚙️) are visible at the bottom left of the screen.
 Open the Edit Profile screen to change your display name and PFP for this server.
 You can do this by:

 - Clicking your username in the lower right, then Edit Profile in the opened pop-up, or
-- Clicking the ⚙️ icon next to your username to open the User Settings screen, then Profiles in the opened menu.
+- Clicking the ⚙️ icon next to your username to open the User Settings screen, then Profiles in the opened menu

 Any changes you make to your Main Profile are visible on all servers you belong to; the Per-Server Profiles menu allows you to use different display names and pronouns on different servers.